 Always feed your pup a kibble designed for large breeds as he has different nutritional needs compared to smaller breeds.
 As well as an age-appropriate kibble.
 This is especially important during puppyhood as it sets the foundations for a healthy body and lifestyle.

-A high-quality kibble is the best dog food option for your Goldendoodle.
+High-quality kibble is the best dog food option for your Goldendoodle.
 Not only will it meet all of his nutritional needs, but it will keep him fueled and feeling his best.
-Plus, better quality kibbles contain higher levels of omega three and six fatty acids.
+Plus, better quality kibbles contain higher levels of omega-three and six fatty acids.
 These are important for cognitive and vision development.
-And a kibble rich in healthy fats is scientifically proven to improve coat health, especially those prone to sebaceous adenitis.
+And a kibble rich in healthy fats is scientifically proven to improve coat health, especially for those prone to sebaceous adenitis.

 Expose your Goldendoodle to his grooming schedule as soon as you can.
 Touch his feet regularly to desensitize them and make every grooming session positive by rewarding him.